microsoft/VSExtensibility/New_Extensibility_Model/Docs/Inside_the_SDK/ExtensionAnatomy.md

 * `Extension`: Parts can inject `Microsoft.VisualStudio.Extensibility.Extension` type or the extensions own type inheriting from it to extension parts.

 * `TraceSource`: A trace source instance is created on demand for each extension that can be used to record diagnostic information.
 These instances are registered with Visual Studio diagnostics provider which can be used to merge logs from multiple services and utilize future tooling to access real time logging.
+See [Logging](Logging.md) section for more information.

 * Local services: Any local services provided by the extension itself will also be available for dependency injection.